 - The drop-off/pickup spot is also pretty simple at Animal Kingdom.
 You can see it as the pin on this map.

 That about covers the major points for 2016, I think.
-Again, if you’re new to using Uber, you can get a free ride up to $15 by signing up via this link for Uber (or use code tomb3417 if the link doesn’t work).
+Again, if you’re new to using Uber, you can get a free ride up to $15 by signing up via this link for Uber (or use code tomb3417 if the link doesn’t work) or a free ride up to $20 on Lyft via this link (or code tom291882).
 You lose whatever portion of the great you don’t use on your first ride, so it’s a good option for a long ride, such as that voyage from the airport.
 Don’t blow it going from the Contemporary to Grand Floridian or something short like that!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.